yieldthedog/yieldthedog.github.com/source/about/index.markdown

 The name "yield the dog" was born/invented after a couple of beers by combining our most beloved computer language keyword *yield* and a part of our current employers name, the [diamond:dogs group](http://diamonddogs.cc).
 If all things in life were that simple...

 ### About Christoph
+> Christoph is a developer.
+His employee identity is working with C# and Java most of the time.
+But in the night hours Christoph leaves his comfort zone and transforms into a javascript language zombie.
+A strange form of work-life-balance decease.
+> Beside that Christoph is interested in Agile Practices, Methodology, DDD, BDD, TDD, Architecture, Design, Open Source...
+>
+> Christoph's virtual web site is the cloud [@saintedlama](https://twitter.com/saintedlama), [github](https://github.com/saintedlama), [coderwall](http://coderwall.com/saintedlama), [stackoverflow](http://stackoverflow.com/users/263251/saintedlama)

 ### About Michael
 > .. find him at [notyce.net](http://notyce.net), [@notyce](http://twitter.com/notyce), [github](https://github.com/shm), [coderwall](http://coderwall.com/shm), [stackoverflow](http://stackoverflow.com/users/1005573/shm) and [last.fm](http://last.fm/user/ullysse)